alexqfredrickson/notes/aws/aws.md

 ElastiCache is a managed Redis/Memcached service.

 Redis-based ElastiCache instances only contain a single node.
+Memcached-based ElastiCache instances support up to 20 nodes by-default.

 ### DynamoDB

 DynamoDB is a schemaless, serverless NoSQL database service.
 It scales without incurring downtime.
 It is fully-managed, and you don't have to patch it.

 DynamoDB does not support JOIN operators, and prefers denormalized schemas.

+One use-case for DynamoDB is for session storage.

 #### API Operations